3 Common Risks the Day After Easter

 4. You sense momentum and don’t want to waste it.

-#3 and #4 are hard to argue with, but here are a few better options.
-(Even just for a few minutes.)
+The last two are hard to argue with, (c & d) but here are a few better options.

 Be careful not to miss the meaning and impact of the post-Easter season for you personally because you worked so hard to prepare your Easter services for others.

-The final danger in this list is celebrating Easter’s success but with essentially little or no follow-through.
+The final risk in this list is celebrating Easter’s success but with essentially little or no follow-through.

 If you experienced a large number of guests and salvations for your church, that is awesome!